Survivor: Marquesas: Reception

+Controversy

-Purple Rock controversy
+Purple rock tie-breaker

 Paschal's elimination at the final four sparked controversy in the game of Survivor.
 Starting in Marquesas, if the tribe could not reach a unanimous decision as to who should be voted off within an allotted time, contestants who did not have immunity would pull different colored rocks from a sack.
 Whoever chose the odd-colored rock (in this case, purple) would be eliminated.
 The contestants receiving the most votes (in this situation, Kathy and Neleh) also become immune.
-However, at this tribal council, Neleh and Kathy were also forced to choose rocks where they should have been immune, which in theory would have eliminated Paschal by default.
+However, at this Tribal Council, Neleh and Kathy were also forced to choose rocks where they should have been immune, which in theory would have eliminated Paschal by default.
 Though Paschal chose the purple rock and was eliminated anyway, it is speculated that the fire-making challenge (which would involve only Neleh and Kathy) should have been used in this case and that production was in error by using the rock drawing tiebreaker as there were four contestants remaining.
 This theory was supported by host Jeff Probst, when he later admitted that using the purple rock tiebreaker was a mistake at this point in the game, because the formula behind it was impossible to apply fairly with only four players left.

 Following Marquesas, the drawing of rocks to break a tie would not occur again for more than eleven years, when in the twenty-seventh season, Survivor: Blood vs. Water, Katie Collins drew the odd-colored rock at the final six tribal council and went to Redemption Island (as the twist was in play).
 The odd-colored rock in this draw was white while the others were black.
-The rock draw also appeared in the thirty-third season, Survivor: Millennials vs. Gen X. A tied-vote at the final ten resulted in Jessica Lewis being eliminated after drawing the sole black rock (with the other rocks being white).
-Probst stated in an interview during Blood vs. Water that the tiebreaker has been used so scarcely that they did not take consistency of the colors into account.
+The rock draw also appeared in the thirty-third season, Survivor: Millennials vs. Gen X. A tied vote at the final ten resulted in Jessica Lewis being eliminated after drawing the sole black rock (with the other rocks being white).
+Probst stated in an interview during Blood vs. Water that the tiebreaker has been used so scarcely that they did not take the consistency of the colors into account.